YU-MITC/moodle-mod_kalmediaassign/README.md

 Known issues
 ------

 * In some browsers, preview window (modal window) cannot receive MPEG-DASH/HLS/HDS streaming data.
 And, if Kaltura server employs HTTPS and users embed their media into web sites employs HTTP, Kaltura players cannot receive streaming data.
-For local_yummymedia and mod_kalmediaassign, we recommend Kaltura players which receive video using progressive download.
+For local_yumymedia and mod_kalmediaassign, we recommend Kaltura players which receive video using progressive download.

 Change log of YU Kaltura Media Assignment
 ------

 Version 1.5.0

-* fixed grade_preferences.php, lib.php, locallib.php, and renderer.php, in order to support completion trackings and calendar event.
+* fixed grade_preferences.php, lib.php, locallib.php, and renderer.php, in order to support completion tracking, calendar event, outline report, and complete report.
 * fixed submission.php, in order to resolve an issue about late submissions.
 * fixed single_submission_form.php, in order to resolve a playback issue of submitted media.
 * fixed README.md, in order to support the Moodle 3.10.